osrf/www.ros.org/features.md

 ## Tools

 Robot systems are often complex and sophisticated systems, but that doesn't mean that they have to be complicated or intractable.
-ROS provides amazing tools to help you manage the complexity, understand what is going on with your robot, and introspect your robot at any point and any time.
+ROS provides amazing tools to help you manage the complexity by making it easier to understand what is going on with your robot and introspect any part of it even while it is running.

+### Command-Line Tools

+Spend all of your time remotely logged into a robot?
+ROS can be used 100% without a GUI, all core functionality and introspection can be accomplished using one of the over 45 ros command line tools.
+There are commands for running nodes and launching groups of nodes, introspecting the running nodes, introspecting the topics, services, and actions, introspecting package layout and defined ROS messages, recording and playing back data, and a host of other things.
+If you prefer using graphical tools, Rviz and rQt are also available to provide similar and extended functionality as graphical tools.

 ### Rviz